GithubTechsupport/VaerAktiv/README.md

 - Select **Open** or **Open Project**
 - Navigate to the **team-31** folder you cloned and click open.
 - Once the project is loaded, locate the device manager on the right side.
-- Click the + button to create a new viritual device
+- Click the + button to create a new virtual device
 - Choose a device with **API level 26** or higher (Android 8.0+)
 - Follow the prompt to set ut the emulator.
-- After setting ut the emulator, click on the green Run button in the topp-right corner of Android studio.
+- After setting ut the emulator, click on the green Run button in the top-right corner of Android studio.
 - Now you have launch the emulator and the app will start running.

 ## Dependencies

-In addition to the other dependencies bellow, the application rekkes on to key-based dependencies.
-These keys have been added to the repository, but it is critical that typen keys are valid and function properly for the application to run as expected.
+In addition to the other dependencies below, the app requires several API keys for external services.
+These keys are used to access various APIs and services that provide data and functionality for the app.

+- **Google Places API-key**
+        - This key allows the app to access the Google Places API for location autocomplete and nearby place suggestions.
-- **Strava key**
+- **Strava API-key**
+		- This key allows the app to access the Strava API for fetching route suggestions.
+- **OpenAI API-key**
-		- This key handel and computing router for the choosen activity
+		- This key allows the app to access the OpenAI API for generating activity suggestions.
-- **Chat-GPT key**
-		- This key processes prompte and generator aktivitets.

 The app uses several libraries and frameworks: